fcrozatier/choco-ui/src/docs/blocks/chocobase/+chocobase.md

 ## API

 Below, `T` refers to the type the `ChocoBase<T>` class was constrained to.
-By default it is set to `"generic"`, which implies the available attributes are the ones of a generic `HTMLElement`.
+By default it is set to `"generic"`, which implies the available attributes are those of a generic `HTMLElement`.

 <dl>
   <dt><code>attributes</code>: <span class="font-mono">Attributes&lt;T></span></dt>